Accelerator-optimized machine family

 With the A2 machine series, you can get up to 100 Gbps network bandwidth.

-• For the A2 Ultra machine types, Local SSD is automatically attachedwhen you create an instance.
+• For A2 Ultra machine types, Local SSD is automatically attached when youcreate an instance.

-For applications that require higher storage performance, you can also attachup to 257 TiB of Persistent Disk and 512 TiB of Hyperdiskvolumes to A2 instances.
+For workloads that require durable block storage, you can attachup to 257 TiB of Persistent Disk and 512 TiB of Hyperdiskvolumes to A2 instances.
+For more information about disk types, seeChoose a disk type.

 • Compact placement policy support: provides you with more control over thephysical placement of your instances within data centers.
 This enableslower-latency and higher bandwidth for instances that are located within asingle availability zone.
 For more information, seeReduce latency by using compact placement policies.